lixt/lily2-gem5/README.md

 lily2-gem5
 ==========

 This is the emulator for LILY2.
-LILY2 is a DSP core developed by DSP Group, Institute of Microeletronics, Tsinghua University.
+LILY2 is a DSP core developed by DSP Group, Institute of Microelectronics, Tsinghua University.

 To compile the emulator, do: